Shoreline Master Program

 The Shoreline Management Act required cities to review/update their Shoreline Master Programs (SMPs) every 8 years.
 According to this rotation the City of Pasco is scheduled to update its SMP by 2022, with an optional 1-year extension (2023).
 The purpose of this 8-year review is to assure that the SMP complies with applicable laws and guidelines and is consistent with the City's comprehensive plan, development regulations and other local regulations.

 The overarching goal of the SMA is to prevent harm from uncoordinated and/or piecemeal development along the state's shorelines.

-- Protect the environmental resources of state shorelines
+- Protect the resources and ecology of the shoreline;

-All SMP comprehensive updates and other SMP amendments must be consistent with these 3 basic policies.
+All SMP comprehensive updates and other SMP amendments must be consistent with these policies.

 The legislature established a grant program to fund SMP updates, which are allocated by the Department of Ecology.
 Ecology staff members are the project officers, working to ensure that local governments meet the grant requirements.